-- Versions of SIA and SIATEC that discover approximate repetitions.
+- Versions of SIA and SIATEC, COSIATEC and SIAMESE that discover approximate repetitions.

 - Algorithms (possibly based on SIA) for discovering repetitions where the patterns are related by rotation, reflection or dilatation (enlargement).

 - Improving running time of SIA and SIATEC by using word parallelism or by designing PRAM versions of the algorithms.

-- Developing heuristics and algorithms for isolating various classes of perceptually significant repetition.
+- Developing further heuristics and algorithms for isolating various classes of perceptually significant repetition.

-- Analysing in detail the difference between the types of repetition that can be discovered using SIA and those that can be discovered using string-based approaches.

-- Developing applications:
+- Developing applications in specific domains (e.g., music, images, video, bioinformatics):

-- SIA and SIATEC:
+- SIA, SIATEC and COSIATEC:

-- Data compression.
+- \ast Data compression.

 - Database indexing.

 - Data mining.

-- SIA(M)ESE:
+- SIAMESE:

 - Information retrieval.

 - Computer-based learning systems.